Andradit/python-hexlet/README.md

-Here is the code for solved problems from the Hexlet tutorials
+Code of solved problems from Hexlet